danielkkelly/iac/aws/security/README.md

 * AWS Foundational Security Best Practices
 * CIS AWS Foundations Benchmark

+# Default VPC

+You should delete your account's default VPC.
+This will prevent security related controls from failing checks.

 # Security Standards

 AWS provies subscriptions to security standards.
 When these execute they will